Scorpion Research Logo Scorpion Research Header

 • You can use Cut Copy and Paste under the Edit menu to enter the text

-• To place the graphic on the Clipboard, press the Copy To Clip button
+• To place the graphic on the Clipboard, press the Clip button

 • To print the graphic, press the Print button

-• To save as an EPS file, press the Save EPS button
+• To save as an EPS, PDF, PNG or TIFF file, press the labelled Save button

-• You can make typing changes and watch the Barcode graphic change
+• You can make changes and watch the Barcode graphic change:

-• Press the Close button when you are finished
+• Press the Close button or select Quit from the menu when you are finished

 (Back)

-The toolbar that appears on each Scorpion BarCode window allows quick access to commonly used features.
-The choice of buttons that appear on the toolbar can be customised using the Customise button.
+The Toolbar that appears on each Scorpion BarCode window allows quick access to commonly used features.

 Saves a copy of the Barcode image on the clipboard ready for pasting into other application programs.